U.S. Customhouse and Post Office (Springfield, Missouri)

-U.S. Customhouse and Post Office, also known as City Hall, is a historic customs house and post office located at Springfield, Greene County, Missouri.
-It was built in 1891, and is a three-story, "L"-shaped, Romanesque Revival style limestone block building.
+U.S. Customhouse and Post Office, also known as Historic City Hall, is a historic customs house and post office located at Springfield, Greene County, Missouri.
+It was built in 1891, and is a three-story, L-shaped, Romanesque Revival style limestone block building.
 An addition to the building was constructed in 1910–1914.
 It features a turret and campanile-like tower.
+It was went through renovations in 2024.

 It was listed on the National Register of Historic Places in 1979.